Abadrausar/Rubble-/other/Rubble Readme.txt

 		Config files are now in the same directory as the base or addon and are named "config.ini" I think I fixed all the documents I broke...
 If you see something wrong tell me Fixed #ADVENTURE_TIER
-	The raw files are now avalible as unparsed strings to NCA scripts via the indexable rubble:raws Skipped files are not avalible
+	The raw files are now available as unparsed strings to NCA scripts via the indexable rubble:raws Skipped files are not available
 		This is mostly useful only for pre and post tweak scripts Added simple NCA raw parser, currently you can disable, replace or append tags, see command docs for "raw" Fixed fire clay giving earthenware items, not sure how this came to be